 64 Pages Posted: 10 Feb 2017 Last revised: 4 May 2020

 Date Written: May 3, 2020

 We find that stocks held by institutions with similar investment horizon are less liquid, have higher volatility of liquidity and command a higher illiquidity premium.
 We find that fund flows are more correlated among funds with similar investment horizon, consistent with correlated demand for liquidity.
 Additionally, extreme flow-induced trading by institutional funds has a bigger price impact when stocks have less heterogeneous investor base.
-Additionally, we find that the premium associated with illiquid stocks is concentrated in stocks with low investor heterogeneity.
+We also find that the illiquidity premium is concentrated in stocks with low investor heterogeneity.
 Our findings are economically stronger in the post-2000 period with the growth in the diversity of institutional investor base.

 Keywords: Liquidity, Volatility of Liquidity, Investor Heterogeneity, Liquidity Premium

 JEL Classification: G12, G23